datafold/data-diff/README.md

 # **data-diff**

 ## What is `data-diff`?
 data-diff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
-It's fast, easy to use, and reliable.
-Even at massive scale.

 ## Documentation